-- able to secure academic position in Pakistan and abroad. - able to join various textile industry sectorsincludingmanufacturing, processing, testing, merchandising, and auditing etc. in Pakistan and abroad. - eligible for admission in Master degree program (also PhD degree in some cases) in any reputed university in the country and around the globe.
+- able to secure academic position in Pakistan and abroad. - able to join various textile industry sectors including manufacturing, processing, testing, merchandising, and auditing etc. in Pakistan and abroad. - eligible for admission in Masters Degree Program (also PhD degree in some cases) in any reputed university in the country and around the globe.
 The areas of further study may be expanded to other Science, Engineering, Management and Applied Sectors such as Technical and Smart Textiles, Material Science & Nanotechnology, Environment, Medical, Automobile and Aerospace, Defense, and so on.